xDX Application Profile

 xDX Object

-An xDX object is a human-made object designed by one or more designers and produced by a company.
-The dataset represents basic information about the object, including its material(s), dimensions, and acquisition history.
-The dataset also describes the object's model, brand, and classification.
+An xDX object is typically a mass-produced object designed by one or more designers and produced by one or more manufacturers.
+The dataset represents basic information about the object, including its material(s), dimensions, work type, general classification, and acquisition history.
+The dataset also describes the object's model, series, and brand.

-xDX objects were originally part of the Design Exchange (DX) collection and are currently held by public institutions including the Royal Ontario Museum, the Canadian Museum of History, the Archives of Ontario, Carleton University, and York University.
+xDX objects were originally part of the Design Exchange (DX) collection and are now held at the Royal Ontario Museum, the Canadian Museum of History, Carleton University, and York University.

 Production

-xDX objects were produced between 1940 and 2010 by Canadian and international production companies.
+xDX objects were produced between 1940 and 2010 by Canadian and international manufacturers.

 Diagram | ||